 After seeing these numbers, consider that only 12% – 14% of your total costs of a 6-month internship is counted towards the most important part, the internship placement.

-When choosing a J-1 visa & placement partner, look beyond pricing.
+When choosing a J-1 visa agency and internship placement partner, look beyond pricing.
 Pay attention to quality, reliability and efficiency.
-In other words, can they ensure your placement, and have they placed successfully to many others before you.
+In other words, ask yourself if they can ensure your placement, and if they have placed successfully many others before you into great internships.
 Don’t trade quality for a small cut in costs.
 After all, it is the agency that will be key in making your whole experience possible.
 Now that you know the costs of an internship, make sure you decide what’s best for your future.

 Be realistic and plan accordingly.
 If you find an internship in a big city out of your price range, consider reading our article “Why you should consider an internship in Middle America”.